 The facility mix takes into consideration the potential impacts of any works in future adjacent to the Sunshine Motorway as part of any CAMCOS development.
-In particular, no new built infrastructure is recommended along the eastern or north eastern parts of the site.
+In particular, no new built infrastructure is recommended along the eastern or north eastern parts of the site until DTMR can confirm their land requirements for the site.

 The facility mix recognises the strong current use of the dog off leash park by recommending further embellishment of this area to improve the recreational experience for community users.
 An alternate use of the currently underutilised north-west open space area is recommended in the form of park exercise stations and supporting equipment.
-There are clear synergies regarding the installation of this type of equipment in a high dense population such as Buderim and where existing and proposed walk/cycle opportunities exist as is the case at the Complex.
+There are clear synergies regarding the installation of this type of equipment within high population density localities similar to Buderim and where existing and proposed walk/ cycle opportunities exist.